playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 });
 ```

-Also, the list of XrMesh'es is available:
+Also, the list of XrMeshes is available:

 ```javascript
 const xrMeshes = app.xr.meshDetection.meshes;